MikesNameIsMike/WordPress-Plugin-Crocodoc/README.markdown

 Display documents and images in your posts using the Crocodoc API.
 Embed .PDF, .DOC, .PPT, .PNG, and .JPG files into your posts.
 Supports standard pages and posts as well as custom post types.

 The Crocodoc plugin will create a new input box on the edit/add post form of each desired post type.
 The new input box allows for the inclusion of a document that will be sent to Crocodoc for conversion when the post is published or updated.
-Through the use of ShortCode, you can embed the document into your post.
+Authors can include the attached document in the post through the use of ShortCode, while theme developer can directly call a public function to embed any attached document to any page or post template.

 The Crocodoc Plugin was developed by Michael Doss of www.mediahive.com, which is in no way associated with www.crocodoc.com.
 This plugin is not officially supported by Crocodoc.
 Neither Crocodoc, or the developer will respond to inquiries or be updating the plugin on a regular basis.